How Much Does It Cost to Live In Australia?

 The price of bread and eggs might be slightly higher than elsewhere in the world, but that is not unusual for Australia.

-Australia has amazing public transportation, but to be able to use it you will need to pay a relative high transport costs.
+Australia has amazing public transportation, but to be able to use it you will need to pay relatively high transport costs.

-Even though it is not on the first place based on the expensiveness and there are places where transportation prices are even higher, a monthly transport ticket can cost up to $189 in some cities in Australia.
+Even though it is not in the first place based on the expense and there are places where transportation prices are even higher, a monthly transport ticket can cost up to $107 in some cities in Australia.

 SPORTS & LEISURE

-Australians are very fond of sports and outdoor activities and they promote healthy lifestyle while enjoying walking, running and cycling.
+Australians are very fond of sports and outdoor activities and they promote a healthy lifestyle while enjoying walking, running, and cycling.